C. K. Raju

-C. K. Raju (born 7 March 1954) is an Indian computer scientist, mathematician, educator, physicist and polymath.
+C. K. Raju (born 7 March 1954) is an Indian computer scientist, statistician, mathematician, and physicist.
+He also publishes about the history and philosophy of mathematics, including the development of mathematical ideas in India and the relationship between Indian and Western mathematical traditions.

-Biography

-Birth and origin
+Early life

 Raju was born on 7 March 1954 in Gwalior, Madhya Pradesh, India.

-Education

-He obtained a B.Sc. degree from the Institute of Science, Bombay (1973), an M.Sc. from the Department of Mathematics University of Mumbai, Bombay (1975), and a Ph.D. at the Indian Statistical Institute (1980).
+He obtained a B.Sc. degree from the Institute of Science, Mumbai in 1973, an M.Sc. from the University of Mumbai in 1975, and a Ph.D. from the Indian Statistical Institute in 1980.

 Career

-During the early 1980s, he was a faculty member at the Department of Statistics, teaching mathematics at the university of Pune.